jennifer0101/AI-Project/README.md

 ## General Info

 [Occupation](https://jennifer0101.github.io/AI-Project/) is a demonstration website to showcase a business style with bright colors and futuristic elements designed with the Materialize framework.
-The website features one page that scrolls to different sections using the navigation bar links at the top.
+The website features one page that scrolls to different sections using the navigation bar links at the top, a video hero section on the desktop view, and CSS SVG wavy section dividing lines.
 It has a focus on user experience and user interface and is fully mobile responsive.

 ![](assets/images/Screen_Options.png)